KilianKilmister/modernDevelopmentProject/.github/ISSUE_TEMPLATE/proposal.md

 <!-- **NOTES:**
 - take your time. a well layed out proposal can make things a lot easier
 - the structure of this template isn't a requirement, just a suggestion.
 Feel free to move things around and/or include additional headers or subheaders.
 - not everything needs to be perfect right away. it's encuraged to refine this intro as the discussion moves along

-// MOD-TODO: add link to a 'guide'-page
+// MOD-TODO: add link to a 'guide'-page (and create such a page) -->
--->
 <!-- small intro, not required -->

 ## Background

 <!-- a detailed description of why this solution/idea is needed -->